7 Ways to Identify a Responsible Breeder

 Reserving a puppy in a litter that hasn’t been born yet can come with very unpleasant surprises.
 You may have your heart set on a brown puppy only to find that all the puppies in the litter are white.
 Puppies may be sickly, too small, too large, or have opposite features than what you envisioned or wished for.

 Instead of letting yourself be put on a waiting list, look for breeders that have listings of their puppies with all the pictures and details you need.
 Make sure the puppies in the picture are what you are buying, and not just used as advertising.
 A respectable breeder will have at least two or three pictures of your chosen puppy, with all the details about health, weight, height, date of birth, and vaccinations.
-A reputable breeder will also give you the option to request a video of your chosen puppy before you adopt.
+A reputable breeder will also give you the option to request a video of your chosen puppy before you reserve.

 If your chosen breeder doesn’t have any available puppies, only offers waiting lists and asks for deposits before the puppy is born, chances are you may be scammed.
 Some breeders work this way and may be legitimate, but most are likely scammers waiting for an opportunity.